 MF: The multinational taxpayers which have net sales and assets greater than 500 mil TRY are required to prepare MF.
-The first MF will be related to period 2019 and has to be prepared until following yearend and shall be submitted to Tax Authorities upon request.

 LF: The LF requirement is same as the former annual transfer pricing report and all taxpayers which have cross border transactions (for large corporation taxpayers both domestic and cross border intercompany transactions) have to prepare local transfer pricing report.
 In addition companies operating in free trade zones are required to prepare transfer pricing report for their domestic intercompany transactions.